10 Small Business Marketing Strategies That Actually Work

 3. Advertise your business online

 When it comes to advertising your business, there are several different strategies that you can use.
 However, not all of these strategies will be effective for your business.
-To find the best marketing strategy for your small business, you need to do some research and try out a few different tactics.
+To find the best digital marketing strategy for your small business, you need to do some research and try out a few different tactics.

-4. Use influencers to build awareness
+4. Use influencers to build brand awareness

 When it comes to marketing your small business, you can't afford to overlook the power of influencers.
 Influencers are individuals with a large online following who can sway the opinions of their followers.
 In other words, if an influencer promotes your product or service, their followers are likely to take notice.

 There are several ways to work with influencers to build awareness for your small business.
 One option is to reach out to them directly and ask them to join a marketing campaign to promote your product or service.
 Another option is to partner with an influencer marketing agency that can connect you with influencers who are a good fit for your brand.

 Related: What to Know About Influencer Marketing in 2022

 5. Connect with local businesses